 The order in which game object component init() functions are called is unspecified.
 You should not assume that the engine initializes objects belonging to the same collection in a certain order.

-Since your init() code can post new messages, tell factories to spawn new objects, mark objects for deletion and do all sorts of things, the engine performs a full “post-update” pass next.
-This pass carries out message delivery, the actual factory game object spawning and object deletion.
-Note that the post-update pass includes a “dispatch messages” sequence that not only sends any queued messages but also handles messages sent to collection proxies.
-Any subsequent updates on the proxies (enable and disable, loading and mark for unloading) are performed during those steps.
+This pass carries out message delivery, actual factory game object spawning, and object deletion.
+Note that the Post Update pass includes a “dispatch messages” sequence that not only delivers queued messages, but also processes messages sent to collection proxies.
+Any subsequent proxy updates (enable, disable, init, final, loading, and mark for unloading) are performed during those steps.

-Studying the diagram above reveals that it is fully possible to load a collection proxy during init(), ensure all its contained objects are initialized, and then unload the collection through the proxy—all this before the first component update() is called, i.e. before the engine has left the initialization stage and entered the update loop:
+It is entirely possible to load a collection proxy during init(), ensure all its contained objects are initialized, and then unload the collection through the proxy - all this before the first component update() is called, i.e. before the engine has left the initialization stage and entered the update loop:

 function init(self)